bvfalcon/kotlin-eclipse-2021/README.md

-Enhanced Kotlin for Eclipse: make unified repository
+Enhanced Kotlin for Eclipse: make composite repository
 ==============

-https://s3.eu-central-1.amazonaws.com/github.bvfalcon/kotlin-eclipse-repo/ | **Kotlin for Eclipse 2022-03 and later**
+https://s3.eu-central-1.amazonaws.com/github.bvfalcon/kotlin-eclipse-repo/ | **Kotlin for Eclipse 2020-03 and later**

 #### Build from source

 To build from source run command: `mvn clean validate`

-After build was successfully finished update-site will be located in directory `target/mirror-repository`
+After build was successfully finished composite update-site will be located in directory `target/repository`